The bottleneck

 prompt

-Same paper, Unlimited OCR, read two ways.
-The exec gets the outcome.
-The engineer gets the mechanism.
+The same skills, read two ways.
+The MBA gets the business case.
+The engineer gets the implementation.

 Break